Boston Children's Hospital: Overview

 The hospital's clinical staff includes approximately 2,000 active medical and dental staff, 475 residents, fellows, and interns, and over 2,700 nurses.
 In addition to clinical personnel, Boston Children's has the largest pediatric research enterprise with 3,000 researchers and scientific staff and more NIH funding than any other children's hospital.
 A trained team of more than 460 volunteers devote thousands of hours each year to support the hospital staff and patients.
+As of 2025, the hospital reported more than 750 affiliated physicians across Massachusetts, Connecticut, New Hampshire, New Jersey, and New York, 8 satellite and physician offices, 7 community hospitals and 1 community health center.
 Kevin B. Churchwell serves as the hospital's current CEO.